markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 bandwidth and compute power, but also makes timing attacks and other forms of deep-packet-inspection much more difficult.

-I2P also allows users to host globally available Reticulum instances from non-public IPs and behind firewalls and NAT.
+I2P also allows users to host globally available Reticulum instances from non-public IP's and behind firewalls and NAT.

-In general it is recommended to use an I2P node if you want to host a publically accessible instance, while preserving anonymity.
+In general it is recommended to use an I2P node if you want to host a publicly accessible instance, while preserving anonymity.
 If you care more about performance, and a slightly easier setup, use TCP.